 From medical implants to medical devices, The 3D MedTech printing market can be categorized as medical implants, surgical guides, surgical instruments, medical devices and hearing aids.
 The medical implant segment is expected to grow at the fastest rate among all applications in the coming years.

 3D printing is taking its place for dental, orthodontic, stomatological and maxillofacial applications.
 3D Dental Printing is part of the overall Digital dentistry which refers to the use of dental technologies or devices that incorporates digital or computer-controlled components to carry out dental procedures rather than using mechanical or electrical tools.

 Doctors, nurses, engineers, dentists, researchers, designers, academics, hospital managers, medical professionals, regulators and medical product suppliers are invited to lecture on their state-of-the-art developments and future projects and/or or display their products and offers at the exhibit.

-The audience is a mix of academics, medical professionals, business, technology, regulation and creative, so the content will address professionals in this field from different perspectives.
+The audience, a mix of academics, medical professionals, business, technology, regulation and creatives, will get an excellent overview and insight in the medical tech developments from different perspectives.